Do you learn from your mistakes or do you keep repeating the same ones? Do you find yourself making the same mistakes over and over again?

 Have you heard of habit stacking?
-You most likely habit stack every morning without even realizing.
-You brush your teeth, get dressed for work and get yourself to work – all habits you do without thinking stacked on top of each other.
+You most likely habit stack every morning without even realizing it.
+You brush your teeth, get dressed for work, and get yourself to work – all habits you do without thinking stacked on top of each other.

 If you want to stop making the same mistakes think about how habit stacking can help you.

 Remember the health issue I mentioned above, yesterday I implemented an action to hopefully turn it into a habit.
 Granted it’s early days but I am excited about finally taking steps to address the issue.
 Since it’s an unpleasant task (hence why I don’t do it) I have attached it to an enjoyable task I do every day in a bid to ingrain it as a healthy habit.
 Wish me luck!

 If you are repeating the same mistakes because you are distracted, bored, or not sure what to do next then you need to refocus your priorities.

 Maybe you are not working on the right projects, maybe you have too many projects, or perhaps even not enough to keep your creativity and motivation firing.